1Password/scim-examples/kubernetes/README.md

 error validating "workspace-credentials.json": error validating data: [apiVersion not set, kind not set]; if you choose to ignore these errors, turn validation off with --validate=false error validating "workspace-settings.json": error validating data: [apiVersion not set, kind not set]; if you choose to ignore these errors, turn validation off with --validate=false
 ```
-You can safely ignore these errors, or move the `workspace-credentials.json` and `workspace-settings.json` to a different directory when running `kubectl apply -f .`.
+You can safely ignore these errors, or move the `workspace-credentials.json` and `workspace-settings.json` to a different directory before running `kubectl apply -f .`.

 ## Create the DNS record